Hybrid-Vector Retrieval for Visually Rich Documents: Combining Single-Vector Efficiency and Multi-Vector Accuracy: Experimental Results

 \subsection{Hyperparameter Analysis}

-We analyze the sensitivity of \method to hyperparameters: the reduction factor $r$ and the filtering ratios for each stage, $p_1$ and $p_2$.
+We analyze the sensitivity of \method to hyperparameters: the reduction factor $r$ and the filtering ratios for each stage, $p_1$ and $p_2$, and the weighting hyperparameters $\alpha$ and $\beta$.
 Figure~\ref{fig:hyper-anlysis} confirms that \method remains robust across different filtering ratios in both stages, as well as across varying reduction factor values.
 Notably, \vsps are particularly effective in \benchmark, which consists of long documents.
 Thus, the impact of the reduction factor is more pronounced than in other benchmarks with shorter documents (e.g., OpenDocVQA).
-Analysis for the weight hyperparameters $\alpha$ and $\beta$ is provided in Appendix~\ref{app:exp-hyperparameter}.
+Figure~\ref{fig:hyper-anlysis-weight} shows that \method is also robust to the weighting hyperparameters $\alpha$ and $\beta$ for stage 1 and 2, respectively.